sv3ndk/bookshelf/readme.md

     * `Persistence`: interraction with DB
 * Error handling:
   * In case of invalid input, the `Http` layers attempts to provide helpful feed-back, without echoing the input
-  * business error are propagated as a `Left` of some error ADT and explicitly handled in the `Http` layer
+  * business errors are propagated as a `Left` of some error ADT and explicitly handled in the `Http` layer
-  * Technical error should "bubble up" in the `IO` error channel and yield an HTTP 500
+  * Technical errors should "bubble up" in the `IO` error channel and yield an HTTP 500
-* I'm not using tagless final but rather committing to the concrete IO effect.
+* I'm not using tagless final but rather committing to the concrete `IO` effect.
-* I followed the mantra "package together things that change together", s.t. things are grouped in folder per domain (`catalog`, `session`,..) instead of grouping them by technical concern (e.g. `model`, `http`, `persistence`,...)
+* I followed the mantra "package together things that change together", s.t. things are grouped in folder per domain (`catalog`, `session`,..)
 * Integration tests rely on docker-compose env, strated automatically

 ## domains